jeffzwang/recipes/tomato-and-egg.md

 - Eggs taste best if you cook them in a ton of oil.
 - Definitely add:
     * little bit of MSG.
-    *  Definitely add a little bit of ketchup.
+    *  A little bit of ketchup for extra acidity and sweetness
-    * Definitely add a healthy pinch of sugar.
+    * Healthy pinch of sugar (can omit if on diet)